Joyce245/alx-system_engineering-devops/README.md

 # alx-system_engineering-devops
-I'm now a ALX Student, this is my repository to start using script.
+I'm now a ALX Student, This is my repository to start using script.